RailsEventStore/rails_event_store/ruby_event_store_rom_sql/README.md

 ```

 The second option provides flexibility if you are using a separate database for RES or have other needs that require more granular configurations.

-## TODO

-Currently, the ROM implementation is specific to SQL.
-However, this will be refactored to make ROM relations interchangeable with different backing stores.